MT5 Volatility Index Indicator Guide: V75 & Forex Trading

 | Volatility Expansion Index (VEI) | TR/ATR ratio oscillator | Breakout momentum | M5–H1 |

-Each indicator serves a different purpose, so choose based on your trading style and timeframe.
+Each indicator serves a different purpose, so pick based on your trading style and timeframe.

 Getting to Know the Volatility 75 Index and Synthetic Indices on MT5

-The Volatility 75 Index (often called V75) is one of the most popular synthetic indices you can trade on MT5, especially through brokers like Deriv.
-Instead of being tied to real-world news or economic events, this index is generated by a computer program that runs 24/7.
-It has a fixed volatility setting of 75% — which basically means it moves really fast and makes big price swings.
-That’s what makes it exciting (and risky) for traders.
+The Volatility 75 Index (V75) is one of the most popular synthetic indices on MT5, especially through brokers like Deriv.
+It's not tied to real-world news or economic events.
+A computer program generates it 24/7 with a fixed volatility setting of 75%.
+That means it moves fast and makes big swings.
+That's what makes it exciting — and risky.

-On MT5, synthetic indices come in a few different families:
+On MT5, synthetic indices come in a few families:

 - Crash/Boom indices – these tend to spike suddenly in one direction.